angarsky/diveintopython/learn/classes/object_instantiation.md

 In this example, we defined `make`, `model`, and `year` as class-level attributes and set their default values to an empty string and `0`.
 We then used these attributes to initialize the object's attributes in the `__init__()` method.
 We can later modify the attribute values of the object as in the previous example.

-## Creating Objects with Flexible Initializers
+## Creating Python Class Object with Flexible Initializers

 Object-oriented programming allows us to create objects with different properties.
 We can initialize an object with fixed properties or flexible properties by passing different arguments to the constructor.
 In Python, we can use the `__init__()` method to initialize an object with flexible properties.